Why laser is a better solution if you have astigmatism

 Another option is rigid gas-permeable lenses (RGPs).
 RGPs are hard contacts that work by maintaining their shape while sitting on your irregularly-shaped cornea.
 In doing so, they promote a more spherical shape and help light bend through the lens in a more natural and effective way.

 Due to their rigidity and thicker profile, gas-permeable lenses can be even harder to adapt to, and many people simply find the sensation too unnatural and uncomfortable for use during everyday life.
-Not to mention, many people steer clear of contacts altogether due to the hassle of contact lens care and risk of infection.
+Not to mention, many people steer clear of contacts altogether due to the hassle of keeping a strict hygiene routine and the risk of infection.

-Laser Eye Surgery treats astigmatism by adjusting the shape of the cornea (front surface of the eye).
-The treatment involves using an incredibly precise laser to remove a tiny amount of corneal tissue, and in doing so amends the irregular curvature of the cornea and makes it more spherical — like a football that we talked about earlier.
+While glasses and contact lenses attempt to adjust your vision by bringing in an extra lens, Laser Eye Surgery treats astigmatism by adjusting the actual shape of the cornea.
+The treatment involves using an incredibly precise laser to remove a tiny amount of corneal tissue, which amends the irregular curvature of the cornea and makes it more spherical — like the football we talked about earlier.

-By addressing the root cause of astigmatism, Laser Eye Surgery can lead to exceptional vision.
+By addressing the root cause of astigmatism and not bringing in a temporary fix, Laser Eye Surgery can lead to exceptional and permanently clear vision that is yours to keep.

 Astigmatism can be improved using glasses and contacts, but it can only be treated by Laser Eye Surgery.
 To find out if you’re a suitable candidate for laser (your chances are good), contact one of our friendly clinic coordinators today.